craftercms/docs/source/.new-ia/by-role/system-admin/delivery/delivery-env-performance-tuning.rst

 Securing your Crafter CMS Install
 ---------------------------------

 Crafter CMS installations are pre-configured with default values.
 To have a secure installation, remember to change the pre-configured default values.
-For more information, see :ref:`securing-your-crafter-cms-install`
+For more information, see :ref:`newIa-securing-your-crafter-cms-install`